PhD opportunities for non-clinicians and students

 - Masters preferable, but not essential

-Over the course of the programme, fellows will benefit from a dedicated support system including administrative support, research support (including dedicated research nurses), a physics team for troubleshooting, Siemens and Philips dedicated scientists for scanner troubleshooting and senior clinical expertise.
+The Clinical Training Fellowships in Cardiovascular Imaging offers a dedicated support system including administrative support, research support (including dedicated research nurses), a physics team for troubleshooting, Siemens and Philips dedicated scientists for scanner troubleshooting and senior clinical expertise.

-The Fellow will benefit from a robust mentoring system and senior supervision in every step of the way with weekly meetings.
+You will benefit from a robust mentoring system and senior supervision in every step of the way with weekly meetings.

 The programme provides opportunities in experimental medicine, development and evaluation of novel MRI techniques, imaging biomarker development and stratified medicine in cardiovascular medicine.